frees-io/freestyle/docs/src/main/tut/docs/fetch/README.md

 }
 ```

-Then, make sure to include the fetch algebra `FetchM` in your application:
+Then, make sure to include the Fetch algebra `FetchM` in your application:

 ```tut:book
 import freestyle.fetch._